Hosting Friendsgiving requires a mash-up of multiple skills — hostess, conductor, moderator, and innovator.

-- Leaving nuts off (or serving on the side) if there is a nut allergy.
+- Leave nuts off (or serving on the side) if there is a nut allergy.

-- Not putting cheese on top of salad if someone doesn’t eat dairy
+- Skip cheese on top of salad if someone doesn’t eat dairy.

-- Not placing crackers touching the dip for your GF friend (and even bringing a GF cracker option too).
+- Simply placing crackers touching the dip for your GF friend (and even bringing a GF cracker option too).

-- Deciding no bacon in the Brussel sprouts for your vegan friend.
+- Opting against bacon in the Brussel sprouts for your vegan friend.

 That is me, though.

 If you want to get into the decor, then ENJOY it.

 If you don’t enjoy decorating, then LET IT GO.

 Another option would be to ask a friend to be in charge of decor.

 The Key to the Day-Of Hosting Friendsgiving is DELEGATION